-Basically, the lights in the face are not light enough.
+Essentially the light values in the face are not light enough.
 The highlights in particular could be considerably brighter.

-The clothing is drawn simply, so as not to distract from the focal point of the image: the face.
+The clothing is drawn simply, so as not to detract from the focal point of the image: the face.

 And here is my finished portrait drawing!

 I hope you enjoyed this tutorial on shading a portrait drawing!
 Missed the first page on blocking in the portrait?
 Return to Page 1 of the Portrait Drawing Tutorial here.

 Before you go, don't miss the downloadable Infographic of this tutorial below.